traveltime-dev/traveltime-python-sdk/README.md

   * id - Location id that you specified in the request.
   * map_name - An internal map id.
 The first two characters usually correspond to the ISO 3166-2 standard (e.g th, ie) sometimes followed by additional characters (e.g ca_pst, us_pst).
 To get features of a specific map, use the map info endpoint.
   * additional_map_names - In case the location is in more than one map, other map ids are listed here.
-* unsupported_locations: List[LocationId] - List that contains ids of locations that are unsupported.
+* unsupported_locations: List[str] - List that contains ids of locations that are unsupported.

 #### Example:
 ```python